RisingStack/react-easy-state/README.md

 import { easyComp } from 'react-easy-state'

 class Hello extends Component {
-  state = {
+  store = {
     name: 'World'
   }

   // this is bound to the component, so it can be safely passed as a callback onChange (ev) {
-    // the state can be modified directly this.state.name = ev.target.value
+    // the store can be modified directly this.store.name = ev.target.value
   }

-  // the render is triggered whenever state.name changes render () {
+  // the render is triggered whenever store.name changes render () {
     const { onChange } = this
-    const { name } = this.state
+    const { name } = this.store

     return (
       <div>